z-gong/mstk/docs/examples/hts.rst

 Use pre-defined Gaussian protocols
 ----------------------------------

-This is an example to use the pre-defined Gaussian :class:`~mstools.simulation.gauss.Cv` protocol to calculate the intra-molecular heat capacitance of dodecane.
+This is an example of using the pre-defined Gaussian `Cv` protocol to calculate the intra-molecular heat capacitance of dodecane.
-Gaussian should have been installed.

 Considering that dodecane is a flexible molecule, three random conformers are generated.
 Though usually conformations have little effect on intra-molecular vibration modes of weak polar molecules.
+You may refer to :class:`~mstools.simulation.gauss.Cv` documentation for details of options.

 .. literalinclude:: cv.py